Monaco: Rugby

 Monaco's national rugby team, as of April 2019, is 101st in the World Rugby Rankings.

-Basketball

-Multi-sport club AS Monaco owns AS Monaco Basket which was founded in 1928.
-They play in the top-tier European basketball league, the EuroLeague, and the French top flight, the LNB Pro A. They have three Pro A Leaders Cup, two Pro B (2nd-tier), and one NM1 (3rd-tier) championship.
-They play in Salle Gaston Médecin, which is part of Stade Louis II.

 Professional boxing

-Due in part to its position both as a tourist and gambling centre, Monaco has staged major professional boxing world title and non title fights from time to time; those include the Carlos Monzon versus Nino Benvenuti rematch, Monzon's rematch with Emile Griffith, Monzon's two classic fights with Rodrigo Valdes, Davey Moore versus Wilfredo Benitez, the double knockout-ending classic between Lee Roy Murphy and Chisanda Mutti (won by Murphy), and Julio César Chávez, Sr. versus Rocky Lockridge.
-All of the aforementioned contests took place at the first Stade Louis II or the second Stade Louis II stadiums.
+Due in part to its position both as a tourist and gambling centre, Monaco has staged major professional boxing world title and non-title fights from time to time; those include the Carlos Monzon versus Nino Benvenuti rematch, Monzon's rematch with Emile Griffith, Monzon's two classic fights with Rodrigo Valdez, Davey Moore versus Wilfredo Benitez, the double knockout-ending classic between Lee Roy Murphy and Chisanda Mutti (won by Murphy), and Julio César Chávez Sr. versus Rocky Lockridge.
+All of the aforementioned contests took place at the first or the second Stade Louis II stadiums.

-Other sports
+Other sports and events

-The Monte-Carlo Masters is held annually in neighbouring Roquebrune-Cap-Martin, France, as a professional tournament for men as part of tennis's ATP Masters Series.
-The tournament has been held since 1897.
-Golf's Monte Carlo Open was also held at the Monte Carlo Golf Club at Mont Agel in France between 1984 and 1992.

 Monaco has a national Davis Cup team, which plays in the European/African Zone.

-Monaco has also competed in the Olympic Games, although, no athlete from Monaco has ever won an Olympic medal.
-At the Youth Olympic Winter Games, Monaco won a bronze medal in bobsleigh.